Random-Machine/Autosplitters/README.md

 ## How it Works
 Starting and ending splits still have to be done manually.
 The autosplitter should split whenever the mission counter in Act 1, 2, 3, or 4 goes up.
 For most missions, this will be after the mission complete text has shown up and dissapeared.
 Some missions like Collateral in Act 2 will split earlier because those missions behave differently.

-Since the hash of disruptb64.dll is different between versions, it is calculated and used to determine version differences.
-This autosplitter should support v1.04.497 and 1.06.329 (most current version).
-But it is uncertain if there are any differences between the Uplay/Steam/Epic versions of this game.
-Memory values were obtained on the Steam version, so the autosplitter has been tested to work on that version.
+Since the hash of disrupt_b64.dll is different between versions, it is calculated and used to determine version differences.
+This autosplitter should support v1.04.497 and v1.06.329 for Steam/Uplay (and probably Epic as well).

 Double split prevention is done using the isNotDoubleSplit function.
 It should prevent any double splits done by the autosplitter within 20 seconds.